ftvkyo/ftvkyo.github.io/content/post/004-on-self-organization-02.md

 ![Full picture of the parts of the current system, showing the roles of the components.
 Includes: Brain (agent, source of data, memory); Journal (written down experience, tracker, short-term memory); Wiki (associative and systematic storage, long-term memory); Writing (personal research).](/img/004/everything.svg)

-Ask me questions if you have any, and tell me if you want me to cover something else, or something I've mentioned but in greater detail 👁️‍🗨️.
+Ask me questions if you have any, and tell me if you want me to cover something else, or something I've mentioned but in greater detail.
 Let's move to some extras:

 ## Extras